Leeds Train Station Critical Works

 Major shed roof repairs at Grade 2 listed Scarborough Train Station

-J Gunn Scaffolding have erected a 2500m2 scaffold crash deck.
-The scaffolding has a 60-minute fire rating with mechanical ventilation and natural ventilation for train exhausts requiring complex fire modelling system.
+J Gunn Scaffolding has erected a 2500m2 scaffold crash deck.
+The scaffolding has a 60-minute fire rating.
+It also features mechanical ventilation and natural ventilation for train exhausts requiring a complex fire modelling system.

-The station remained open at all times during the erection of the scaffolding and has been designed to avoid any disruption to the public, safe operation of trains and access and egress to the station including maintaining Fire Escapes at all times.
+The station remained open at all times during the erection of the scaffolding.
+The access has been designed to avoid any disruption to the public, allow safe operation of trains, and maintain access and egress to the station, including maintaining Fire Escapes at all times.

-Upon detailed examination of the victorian made platforms significant voids were present and these received mass pour concrete, in addition to the loose made ground conditions, which required a strengthening solution that could provide ground support for a load of 100kN/m2 to 36 scaffold towers before work could begin.
+Upon detailed examination of the Victorian-made platforms, significant voids were found to be present.
+These received mass pour concrete to fill.
+In addition, there were loose ground conditions.
+They required a strengthening solution that could provide ground support for a load of 100kN/m2 to 36 scaffold towers before work could begin.

 Wylam Train Station